 Foam balls are the first of four progressive tennis balls.
 As the largest and lightest in the series, it is the easiest for children to make contact with.
-They are designed for 36′ courts and for children up to five years old.
+They are designed for 36′ courts and for children 8 years of age and under.

 Red Tennis Balls

 Red balls are slightly larger than the standard ball and travel 75% slower.
-They are designed for 36′ courts and for children up to six years old.
+They are designed for 36′ courts and for children 8 years of age and under.

 Orange Tennis Balls

 Orange balls are the same size at the standard ball, but travel 50% slower.
-They are designed for 60′ courts and for children up to eight years old.
+They are designed for 60′ courts and for children ages 9-10.

 Green Dot Tennis Balls

 Green dot balls are the same size at the standard ball, but travel 25% slower.
-They are designed for full length (78′) courts and for children up to twelve years old.
+They are designed for full length (78′) courts and for children 11 years of age or older.